-CI=confidence interval; CR=complete remission; CRh=complete remission with partial hematologic recovery; DOR=duration of response; ECNM=European Competence Network on Mastocytosis; ECOG-PS=Eastern Cooperative Oncology Group Performance Status; IWG-MRT=International Working Group-Myeloproliferative Neoplasms Research and Treatment; NE=not estimable; PR=partial remission.
+CI=confidence interval; CR=complete remission; CRh=complete remission with partial hematologic recovery; ddPCR=droplet digital polymerase chain reaction; DOR=duration of response; ECNM=European Competence Network on Mastocytosis; ECOG PS=Eastern Cooperative Oncology Group Performance Status; IWG-MRT=International Working Group-Myeloproliferative Neoplasms Research and Treatment; NE=not estimable; PR=partial remission; WHO=World Health Organization.

 In a pre-planned subgroup analysis, AYVAKIT demonstrated efficacy regardless of antineoplastic therapy.6

-The safety of AYVAKIT was evaluated in the EXPLORER and PATHFINDER clinical trials.
+Learn about the safety of AYVAKIT evaluated in the EXPLORER and PATHFINDER clinical trials.

 IMPORTANT SAFETY INFORMATION